brson/rust-contract-comparison/blog/parity-ink.md

-# First impressions of Rust smart contract programming with Parity's Ink
+# First impressions of Rust smart contract programming with Parity's Substrate and Ink

 I am on a slow journey to learn about smart contract programming in Rust.
 Today I am going to finally dip into [`ink`], a framework for writing